-Illness of Students: Students who are absent because of illness will be marked "excused" only upon notification by a medical professional's note to the attendance secretary.
-Parents/guardians have as soon as possible after absence in which to clear or excuse an absence with a medical professional's note.
+Students who are absent because of illness (legitimate medical reason) will be marked absent.
+Any prolonged illness after 1 school day will require notification by a medical professional's note to the attendance secretary for the illness to be marked legitimate medical reason.
 The school asks that the medical professional's notification needs to be submitted as soon as possible to the front office.
-If contact with the school is not made within considerable time after the absence, it may remain unexcused.
-A student who has excessive absences in a class or classes may be required by an administrator or the Attendance Team to provide documentation to excuse any further absences.
+If contact with the school is not made within considerable time after the absence, it will negatively impact the student's attendance record.
+A student who has excessive absences in a class or classes may be required by an administrator to provide documentation for it to be considered a legitimate medical reason.

 Parents may request homework for students who will be absent two (2) or more days by calling the attendance secretary.
-(See page 1 for specific phone numbers.)
+(See page 8 for specific phone numbers.)